zwt233/Grain/README.md

 >run the python file GRAIN(ball-D).py or GRAIN(NN-D).py

-You can also see the experiments result in the notebook:
+You can also see the experiment results in the notebook:
 > cd the  “example” directory

 >run the notebook file Test.ipynb